 “I Know What’s Gonna Happen Next”

 This article is largely based on the practice theories developed by Jeffrey E. Young, PhD in his book “Schema Therapy”.
-Our internal schematic is a pattern or an organizing framework which we personalize for ourselves over a lifetime.
+Our internal schematic is a pattern or an organizing framework that we personalize for ourselves over a lifetime.
 It is the lens through which we see ourselves and the world and thereby make sense of things “out there” as well as “in here”

-Schemas are used as a “short cut” in which we make assumptions about a particular circumstance based on only limited information.
+Schemas are used as a “shortcut” in which we make assumptions about a particular circumstance based on only limited information.
 Of course, this is a vital skill in negotiating the world and we do it many times a day, making determinations based on someone’s tone of voice or choice of words.

 Unlike traditional CBT which focuses primarily on breaking the cycle of maladaptive thoughts and actions, the Schema model also is focused on the initial etiology of the development which typically is most profoundly evident in childhood.
 In this way, Schema Therapy (ST) also shares roots with traditional psychoanalytic theory.

 Because it is often used to treat longstanding conditions of problematic thought and behavioral patterns, Schema Therapy typically takes a while to be effective.
 Two to three years of treatment is most often necessary to see significant change and improvement and rarely is the therapy less than one year.

 The goal is to demonstrate that alternatives exist.
-That the way in which the patient sees themselves and the world is in fact not an objective truth, but a choice.
-And it is a choice that was reasonable at the time it was selected, but is no longer useful.
+That the way the patient sees themselves and the world is not an objective truth, but a choice.
+And it is a choice that was reasonable at the time it was selected but is no longer useful.
 In fact, it is destructive and must be changed.
 The fact that it “feels true” is only because it has gone unchallenged for so long.

 This creates an opportunity for the patient to directly and indirectly seek and to an extent have some of the caregiving needs that they failed to attain in childhood.
-While the above scenario may sound complex or contrived, it should be experienced as neither, but rather as a natural by product of a healthy therapeutic rapport between therapist and patient.
+While the above scenario may sound complex or contrived, it should be experienced as neither, but rather as a natural by-product of a healthy therapeutic rapport between therapist and patient.

-Schema Therapy aims to provide the patient with these experiences in an adequate and creative way so as to compensate for deficits in childhood and adulthood.
-For the therapist to be effective in this form of treatment, he must not only be well versed in the process and skilled, he must also have a genuine care for the patient, he must be flexible, creative and he must be comfortable being openly warm and caring to the patient.
+Schema Therapy aims to provide the patient with these experiences in an adequate and creative way to compensate for deficits in childhood and adulthood.
+For the therapist to be effective in this form of treatment, he must not only be well versed in the process and skilled, he must also have genuine care for the patient, he must be flexible, creative and he must be comfortable being openly warm and caring to the patient.

 For further information and training please visit the International Society of Schema Therapy